-The Federal Government of Canada’s announcement that it will legalize marijuana in 2018 has been a hot topic of conversation across the country.
+The Federal Government of Canada’s announcement that it will legalize cannabis in 2018 has been a hot topic of conversation across the country.
 Regardless of how you feel about the coming changes, it’s important to know the implications they may have.

 As you know, just like alcohol, drugs can impair your ability to drive a vehicle safely.
 Depending on the drug (prescription medication included) and the amount taken, alertness, depth perception, concentration, reaction time, motor skills and visual function can be affected.
 But, you might be surprised to learn that according to recent statistics and driver surveys, driving while on drugs has become more common than driving drunk.
 In fact, in 2014, 614 Canadians were killed in collisions involving drivers with a positive drug reading, compared to 476 Canadians killed in crashes involving alcohol-positive drivers.
 The most common drug detected in accidents where drivers tested positive for drugs was marijuana.